Liquidation: The order

-Once liquidation commences (which depends upon applicable law, but will generally be when the petition was originally presented, and not when the court makes the order), dispositions of the company's generally void, and litigation involving the company is generally restrained.
+Once liquidation commences (which depends upon applicable law, but will generally be when the petition was originally presented, and not when the court makes the order), dispositions of the company's property are generally void, and litigation involving the company is generally restrained.

 Upon hearing the application, the court may either dismiss the petition or make the order for winding-up.
 The court may dismiss the application if the petitioner unreasonably refrains from an alternative course of action.

 The court may appoint an official receiver, and one or more liquidators, and has general powers to enable rights and liabilities of claimants and contributories to be settled.
 Separate meetings of creditors and contributories may decide to nominate a person for the appointment of a liquidator and possibly of a supervisory liquidation committee.

 Administrative receiver

 The person appointed by the holder of a floating charge debenture over a company's assets to collect in and realise the assets of that company and to repay the indebtedness to the debenture holder.
-Administrative receivers can no longer be appointed by floating charge holders with the exception of floating charges created prior to 15 September 2003.
+Administrative receivers can no longer be appointed by floating charge holders, with the exception of floating charges created before 15 September 2003.

 Voluntary liquidation

 Voluntary liquidation occurs when the members of a company resolve to voluntarily wind up its affairs and dissolve.
 Voluntary liquidation begins when the company passes the resolution, and the company will generally cease to carry on business at that time (if it has not done so already).

-A creditors’ voluntary liquidation (CVL) is a process designed to allow an insolvent company to close voluntarily.
+A creditors' voluntary liquidation (CVL) is a process designed to allow an insolvent company to close voluntarily.
 The decision to liquidate is made by a board resolution, but instigated by the director(s).
-75 percent of the company's shareholders must agree to liquidate for liquidation proceedings to advance.
-If a limited company’s liabilities outweigh its assets, or the company cannot pay its bills when they fall due, the company becomes insolvent.
+75% of the company's shareholders must agree to liquidate for liquidation proceedings to advance.
+If a limited company's liabilities outweigh its assets, or the company cannot pay its bills when they fall due, the company becomes insolvent.

 If the company is solvent, and the members have made a statutory declaration of solvency, the liquidation will proceed as a members' voluntary liquidation (MVL).
 In that case, the general meeting will appoint the liquidator(s).
 If not, the liquidation will proceed as a creditors' voluntary liquidation, and a meeting of creditors will be called, to which the directors must report on the company's affairs.
 Where a voluntary liquidation proceeds as a creditors' voluntary liquidation, a liquidation committee may be appointed.

 Where a voluntary winding-up of a company has begun, a compulsory liquidation order is still possible, but the petitioning contributory would need to satisfy the court that a voluntary liquidation would prejudice the contributors.